secwexen/aapp-mart/README.md

 AAPP‑MART is currently under active development and the installation process is not yet finalized.

+The installation instructions, environment setup, and deployment workflow will be published in an upcoming release.

+For detailed information, see the [AAPP-MART AI Red-Team Simulation Development Guide](docs/guides/development.md).

+## Quick Start

 ```bash
 # Clone repo
 git clone https://github.com/secwexen/aapp-mart.git